LSanten/LSanten.github.io/_mms-md/MMSEconomicDemocracy.md

 The United States and other Western countries may praise themselves for upholding democratic values, but outside of the political system, most large-scale institutions are hierarchical, with decisions made by a few, lacking any democratic structure.

-I looked at the 22 largest US corporate, financial, healthcare, and media institutions in this research project.
-All of these institutions happen to be undemocratic and process $ 9.2 trillion per year.
+I looked at the 22 largest US corporate, financial, educational, healthcare, and media institutions in this research project.
+While democratic institutions such as cooperatives exist, all of these 22 largest institutions happen to be undemocratic and process $ 9.2 trillion per year.
 In contrast, the combined US federal and state budgets amounted to $ 8.8 trillion.

-Remember, that I am not considering all companies and institutions.
-Even those few ones hold more economic value than the state.
+Remember, that the above money value reflects only the 22 largest institutions, not all institutions in the United States.
+Even those few ones process more economic value than the state.
 I share these two numbers to emphasize the stark reality that the social structures surrounding us process significantly more money undemocratically than democratically.
 This reality in its own is worth contemplating.
 This kind of power concentration is quite different from a system where each person has an equal say, which is the core of democracy.
 ### Can we claim to live in a democracy when most social structures around us are defined as non-democratic?

-In fact, it is quite reasonable to call most corporations workplace dictatorships because owners have the right to tell their employees what to do without their input (Wright 2019).
+In fact, it is quite reasonable to call most corporations workplace dictatorships because owners have the right to tell their employees what to do without their input ([Wright 2019](CLIMATE-CHANGE-A.md)).

 Prestigious universities such as Harvard and Stanford are largely governed by boards of trustees, with limited input from faculty or students.
 Religious organizations like the Catholic Church follow strict hierarchies, bypassing community decision-making.
 These institutions—economic, educational, and religious—wield significant influence without broad participatory governance.
 Thus, while we may live in a political democracy, we do not live in an economic democracy, as economic power remains concentrated and undemocratic.

-> Let’s contemplate the fact that Apple processes almost $400 billion a year and uses this money to research and produce new products and insights - without any democratic input from the customers or its employees.
-Apple chooses its priorities for innovative development in a fully authoritarian way even though its products are a modern necessity and touch the lives of hundreds of million people.
+> Let’s contemplate the fact that Apple processes almost $400 billion a year and uses this money to research and produce new products and insights - without any democratic input from the customers or its employees. **Apple chooses its priorities for innovative development in a fully authoritarian way even though its products are a modern necessity and touch the lives of hundreds of million people**.
 > Furthermore, Apple’s success is largely based on research that was funded with public money such as voice recognition, GPS, the internet, 5G, micro processors, semiconductors, and plenty more.
-This clearly shows that public funding has the power to significantly steer innovation.
-While Apple benefits from democratically steered funding, the public is granted no access to Apple’s innovative decisions.
+This clearly shows that public funding has the power to significantly steer innovation. **While Apple benefits from democratically steered funding, the public is granted no access to Apple’s innovative decisions**.

+### The path toward ecological justice goes through consensual work environments
+I mention all of the above because I see the same essence of disregard of social consensus, cooperation, care, and consent reappearing in the corporate work that has caused climate change.
+The institutions and systems that have extracted resources from this planet without considering people and the land are not democratic.
+Capitalism is not democratic.
+And I do not see any way forward without redefining power relations to build systems that are founded on the intentional consideration of the perspectives of land and people.

+ >The cause of the crisis is in the injustice, so we need to *transform relationships of power*.
+ >
+ >~ Gopal Dayaneni

+>You don't get to this place of earth system disruption without an enormous amount of coercion.
+>Mountains don't blow up by themselves, you need to control labor & capital.
+>
+ >~ Gopal Dayaneni

 # The data section
 This section is rather dry but gives you insights into specific flows of money.
 ## Amounts of money processed by some of the 22 largest institutions in the US